-Putting the pieces together.
-Mark has been figuring out how things work and how they go together since childhood.
+Nick has been figuring out how things work and how they go together since childhood.
 “I’d take apart clocks, radios and stereos as a kid,” he says.
 “About half the time I’d be successful in putting them back together.”
 After getting a degree in physics and doing corporate-based work, he decided to change directions in the early 1990s.

-1. Customize Your Lighting
+Customize Your Lighting

-2. Automate Your Window Shades
+Automate Your Window Shades and Drapes

 The owner of this Boston condominium loved the bay views, but she wanted to filter the light coming in the west-facing windows and have some privacy at night.
-Mark’s team installed motorized shades with a fabric that fit all of her needs.
+Nick’s team installed motorized shades with a fabric that fit all of her needs.
 “You can still see some silhouettes, but nobody can see in,” he says.
 They also automated her lighting, audio, video, surveillance and climate control.